esheldon/pycolumns/README.md

 >>> data = cols[columns][rows]
 >>> data = cols[columns][10:20]

-# read all data from the telemetry/ table
+# read data from the telemetry/ table
 >>> data = cols['telemetry/'][:]
 >>> v = cols['telemetry/']['voltage'][:]

-# You can get the table object direclty.
+# You can get the table object directly.
 It is also a Columns object
 >>> telcols = cols['telemetry/']
 >>> v = telcols['voltage'][:]